spod/fekv/README.md

 ## TODO
 * [ ] add a stat/info endpoint to show some basic info on backing store, keys etc
-* [ ] pick one of redb or sled as backing store and get it working
 * [ ] add raft
 * [ ] figure out max value sizes and handle errors appropriately
 * [ ] add some checksumming to ensure we don't have errors / damage data